ccd-utexas/binstarsolver/README.md

 Estimate physical quantities of a binary star system from observable quantities.

 This model is a simple spherical detached binary star model with no limb darkening.
-Methods are from equations in chapter 7 of [1]_ and chapter 7 of [2]_.
+Methods are from equations in chapter 7 of Budding (2007) and chapter 7 of Carroll and Ostlie (2007).
+The purpose of this model is to generate initial parameters as input to a more complete numerical model such as that of Wilson-Divinney, c.f. chapter 7 of Kallrath and Milone (2007)

 ## Examples